tonyhffong/Lint.jl/docs/messages.md

 | W446   | too many type parameters
 | W447   | can't be #i type parameter for h; it should be of type t2
 | W448   | an exception is instantiated but it is not being thrown
+| W449   | this type is typically not constructible
 |        |
 | **W5** | *Type Warning*
 | W541   | doesn't eval into a Module